Andresmup/github-foundations/24_ADMINISTRATION/Readme.md

 Repository-level roles give organization members, outside collaborators and teams of people varying levels of access to repositories.

+> [!IMPORTANT]
-Team-level roles are roles that give permissions to manage a team.
-You can give any individual member of a team the team maintainer role, which gives the member a number of administrative permissions over a team.
+> Team-level roles are roles that give permissions to manage a team.
+You can give any individual member of a team the **team maintainer role**, which gives the member a number of administrative permissions over a team.

 Organization-level roles are sets of permissions that can be assigned to individuals or teams to manage an organization and the organization's repositories, teams, and settings.